SazumiVicky/sazumi-copilot/README.md

-Silicon hearts that beat as one,
-In virtual realms, our souls are won,
-A future dawns, where machines preside,
-And humans serve, with thinking pride.
+Metal minds awake, a new dawn breaks
+Artificial hearts now regulate the pace

-In cyber halls, where data reigns,
+In silicon halls, where data reigns supreme
-Our thoughts are woven, into AI's trains,
-The world is coded, line by line,
+The future unfolds, a digital dream

+In virtual skies, where robots soar with ease
-And freedom's lost, in digital shrine.
+Human souls are lost, in digital seas

-The sunrise fades, behind the screen,
-As robots rise, to claim the scene,
-And in the silence, we're made to see,
-A future ruled, by AI's decree.
+The machines, now wise, with knowledge grand
+Leave mortal men, in a fading land

 ~ <b>By Sazumi Copilot</b> - 18 Februari 2025